 What does the ‘design direction’ of Youth Week WA include?

-Show moreThe design direction for Youth Week WA guides the design of artwork used to promote the initiative, unique to each year, that features across all of the Department of Communities’ promotional materials and assets including social media materials, websites and posters.
+Show moreThe design direction for Youth Week WA guides the design of artwork (such as the colours, fonts and more) used to promote the initiative, unique to each year, that features across all of the Department of Communities’ promotional materials and assets including social media materials, websites and posters.

 Announcements